 Joint Service Publication (JSP) 822 ELC FEHE

-Learning providers must also have read and understood the claim process flows appearing in both the JSP documents.
+Learning providers must also have read and understood the claim process flows appearing in the JSP document.

-Claim procedure flow chart Annex 1 to the JSP 822.
+Claim procedure flow charts Annex B & Annex C to the JSP 822.

 Claimants will expect Learning Providers to understand the ELC and PF FEHE schemes as applicable and the whole claiming process.
 Please ensure that as an Approved Learning Provider you have familiarised yourself with this process, the administrative requirements of the scheme and ensure that you can comply with everything within the published policy and within this website.